 Our firm often defends juveniles who are first-time offenders.
 Many are high school honor roll students who want to go to college.
 A shoplifting charge can greatly hinder a student’s chances of success in the future.

 Our main goal is to try to make sure that this charge or arrest does not become a permanent part of your child’s record if possible.
 An accusation of shoplifting can negatively affect applications for jobs, insurance, housing and college.
 If you or your child qualifies, we can help you with expunction or other remedies for sealing or clearing a criminal record.

 In Texas, theft may be charged as a felony or a misdemeanor, depending on the amount or value stolen.
 Within the tiers of misdemeanor theft, we can also work to minimize the charges and their penalties.
 From shoplifting to minor thefts, the tiers of Class A through Class B are as follows:

 - Class A misdemeanor: The amount stolen totals between $500 and $1,500.
 Penalties include up to a year in county jail and/or fines of up to $4,000.

 - Class B misdemeanor: The amount stolen is between $50 and $500 (additional guidelines exist for crimes involving checks).
 Penalties include up to 180 days in county jail and/or fines of up to $2,000.

 - Class C misdemeanor: The amount stolen is less than $50.
 Penalties include fines of up to $500.

 Whenever possible, we will strive to get theft and shoplifting cases worked out for deferred adjudication.
 This is a type of community work supervision which, if completed successfully, results in a dismissal of the charge.
-It is also a prerequisite to be qualified to file a petition for nondisclosure to seal your criminal record.
+It is also a prerequisite to file a petition for nondisclosure to seal your criminal record.